mercurius-js/mercurius/docs/api/options.md

       - `wsConnectionParams.connectionCallback`: `Function` A function called after a `connection_ack` message is received.
       - `wsConnectionParams.failedConnectionCallback`: `Function` A function called after a `connection_error` message is received, the first argument contains the message payload.
       - `wsConnectionParams.failedReconnectCallback`: `Function` A function called if reconnect is enabled and maxReconnectAttempts is reached.
+      - `wsConnectionParams.rewriteConnectionInitPayload`: `Function` A function that gets the original `connection_init` payload along with the context as a parameter and returns an object that replaces the original `connection_init` payload before forwarding it to the federated service

 - `persistedQueries`: A hash/query map to resolve the full query text using it's unique hash.
 Overrides `persistedQueryProvider`.
 - `onlyPersisted`: Boolean.
 Flag to control whether to allow graphql queries other than persisted.
 When `true`, it'll make the server reject any queries that are not present in the `persistedQueries` option above.
 It will also disable any ide available (playground/graphiql).
 Requires `persistedQueries` to be set, and overrides `persistedQueryProvider`.